-Maple Syrup produced on the Carman Brook Farm is pure and natural.
-Made from the maple sap produced by maple trees on our farm, it is pesticide and formaldehyde free, contains no preservatives, artificial flavorings or colorings.
+The grades of Vermont Maple Syrup produced on the Carman Brook Farm are pure and natural.
+Made from the maple sap produced by maple trees on our farm, it is pesticide and formaldehyde free, contains no preservatives, artificial flavorings or color.
 Maple Syrup is naturally gluten free.
 You can feel good about Vermont Maple Syrup on your table.

 Many Vermonters will tell you what is their favorite grade, but it all comes down to personal preference and the right syrup for the job.
 All the maple syrup grades are made using the same process.
-The thickness of the syrup and the sugar content is also equal among the grades.
-In Vermont, the minimum standard for density remains higher than the new standard.
 The information below is provided to help consumers make an informed decision on their maple syrup purchases.
 The chart below will help you select the right syrup.

 What you need to know….